 People often blame export settings or CAM parameters when the underlying issue is simply that the geometry isn't closed.

-How open shells happen (the usual suspects)
+How open shells (non-watertight) happen (the usual suspects)

-Open shells are commonly introduced by:
+Open shells (non-watertight) are commonly introduced by:

 - STEP/IGES import artifacts — Tiny gaps appear at stitched edges, trimmed surfaces, or fillets—especially across systems.